Underneath your web analytics

 But that was only the starting point of my analysis, taking into account that this is a recurring process.
 So, for instance, I'm also planning to enhance the page of every blog post, by showing related posts or even allowing users to make comments, and click a like button, among other ideas.

 Not only the content itself but the language can also have an impact, I started in Spanish but then moved everything to English, because it helped me to be more inclusive with the users, which ended up reducing the rates for non-Spanish speaking countries, especially the ones where English is the mother tongue.

 Those were only a few areas where I decided to put the focus for now, but beyond what I have already shared, a few other tips that can help you improve your bounce rate are:

 - To increase performance and the way the content is loaded on the website, Lighthouse from Google is a good tool to measure the baseline.
-Heavy to load websites can cause people to leave your page.
+Heavy-load websites can cause people to leave your page.

 - Content overload, causing the user to get lost, can be another way to scare your users away.

 - Clarifying user expectations, and understanding what type of information your audience is looking for, can increase engagement.

 - No popups, banners, notification alerts, and so on, can cause a bad first impression making users get annoyed.

 - Learn more about SEO, and how optimizing the website can help you to get to particular percentages.

 Doing experiments and trying different things and measuring how the users behave, is somehow related to A/B testing, a methodology that can help you to try different things and get some data in advance before making a drastic change.
-And as a side effect, this will help you to have shorter feedback cycles.
+As a side effect, this will help you to have shorter feedback cycles.

 I know we don't always have the infrastructure ready for this, but experimentations could be a tryout of changes where you want to validate assumptions.